oscarotero/psr7-middlewares/README.md

 ### Payload

-Parses the body of the request if it's not parsed and the method is GET, POST or PUT.
-It has support for json and url encoded format.
+Parses the body of the request if it's not parsed and the method is POST, PUT or DELETE.
+It has support for json, csv and url encoded format.

 ```php
 use Psr7Middlewares\Middleware;